glouppe/info8006-introduction-to-ai/lecture1.md

 - *Single agent* vs. **multi-agent**
     - Whether the environment include several agents that may interact which each other.
 - *Known* vs **unknown**
-    - Reflects the agent's (or its designer's) state of knowledge of the "law of physics" of the environment.
+    - Reflects the agent's state of knowledge of the "law of physics" of the environment.

 ---

-# Examples of environments
+class: middle

 Are the following task environments fully observable? deterministic? episodic? static? discrete? single agents?
 Known?